BiancaMass/Automated_PCA_MDIBL/README.md

 - BiocGenerics_0.32.0
 - forestmangr_0.9.1
 - jsonlite_1.6.1

-#### Libraries

-A repository containing the steps for an automated PCA pipeline on a gene estimated counts matrix.
-Runs on R scripts through bash.
-Takes JSON file as input.
-The pipeline runs on R script
-The pipeline was designed for estimated counts and takes as inputs an estimated counts matrix and the corresponding design matrix.

-- Libraries
-- R version
+- grDevices_3.6.2

 ## 2. Operating instructions

-In order to run:
+To run the pipeline, do the following:

-1. Create a folder (parent folder), containing the following subfolders:
+1. Create a folder on your machine (parent folder), containing the following subfolders:
 - scripts
 - data

-2. Save your data (estimated count matrices and design files) in the data folder, together with the json input file.
+2. Save your data (estimated count matrices and design files) in the data folder, together with the json input file (found in the /data folder of this GitHub repository).

-3. Save the scripts in the scripts folder
+3. Save the scripts from in the scripts folder (scripts are in the /scripts folder of this GitHub repository).

 4. Open the bash script "bash_automated_pca.sh"

 5. Change the following variables in the bash script:
-  - PARENT_DIR=~/path/2/your/parent/folder
+  - PARENT_DIR=~/path/2/your/parent/folder/
   - JSON_FILE_NAME=name_of_your_json.json

- 5. Change the variables in the json file to fit your file paths and desired parameters (see the README  inside the data folder).
+ 5. Change the variables in the json file to fit your file paths and desired parameters, as described in *Input Files*.

  6. In the terminal, cd to the parent_folder/scripts and run the following command: bash bash_automated_pca.sh